peerhenry/vue-redux-connect/README.md

 If the component also needs to trigger one or more actions on the store, you can define a function `mapDispatchToProps` and pass it as a second parameter in connect:

 `const connectedComponent = connect(mapStateToProps, mapDispatchToProps)(myComponent)`

+The connectedComponent requires that the Redux store be passed as a prop.
+Eg. in a Vue template you would write:

+`<ConnectedComponent :store="store"/>`

 ## Example